 - Considering that 55% of the Americans have food supplies that can last for a maximum of 3 days, food will become a problem for many families.
 You will have access to whatever non-perishable food items you have on hand and you need to find alternatives methods to cook these foods.

 - You will have to plan how to use the food from your refrigerator.
 Basically, you have between 4 to 12 hours before it goes bad.
-The food in your freezer can last for up to 2 days if you don’t open the freezer too often.
+The food in your freezer can last for up to 2 days if you don’t open the fridge too often.

 - There will be no restaurants open since many of these establishments have no backup power.
 Even if there will be some, you will have to fight a high competition for the foods they sell.